Skip to main content

 Do you know your energy usage?

-If you have recently moved in, or do not have past bills, you can estimate your usage using national averages.
+If you’ve recently moved in, or don’t have past bills, you can estimate your usage using national averages.

-• Low users: small flats or houses, 1 to 2 occupants
+Low users: small flats or houses, 1–2 occupants

 The energy price cap is based on a medium user.
 But households vary widely.
 Usage depends on: